Orange-Cyberdefense/bof/docs/man/dev.rst

 -------------

-Report bugs, ask questions or request for missing documentation and new features by submitting an issue with GitHub.
+Report bugs, ask questions or request for missing documentation and new features by submitting an issue on GitHub.
 For bugs, please describe your problem as clearly as you can.

 Architecture